 Can You Vote In The State Where You Attend College?
 Here's What To Know

 According to Best Colleges, college students can vote in the state where they're attending college only if they're registered in that state.
-However, if you go to school out of state, then you'll have to choose whether to be registered in your home state or college state, because you can't be registered in both areas.
+However, if you go to school out of state, then you'll have to choose whether to be registered in your home state or college state, because you can't be registered in both states, per Vote.org.

-So, for those who want to remain registered in their home state but still want to rock their vote, you'll have to opt for an absentee ballot.
-However, for those who want to switch their voter registration to their college state, make sure to go to your current registration information and update your new address.
+So, if you want to remain registered in your home state but still want to rock their vote, you'll have to opt for an absentee ballot.
+However, if you want to switch your voter registration to your college state, make sure to go to your current registration information and update your new address.
 Then, make sure to register to vote in your new state and off you go to flex your rights.
 (But do it fast, because registration deadlines are coming up.)

-You see?
-Voting is not only the perfect way to make change happen long term, but it's super easy to accomplish.
 Despite the current controversy-laden political climate, the one good side to all of the drama is that it has opened many people's eyes to the importance of this constitutional right, because it wasn't always the case.
-The past few months have spurred conversations surrounding reproductive rights, immigration, and gun policy reform among young voters.
-However, millennials generally have had low voter turnout — less than half of millennials voted in the 2016 election, per NPR — and according to an August report from The Washington Post, there hasn't been a noticeable change in registered voters age 18-29 since February.
-The influence young voices can have on politics today is unparalleled, and it's important to remember that voting in the November midterm elections is everyone's way of stepping forward and doing what they see is best for their country.
+However, millennials generally have had low voter turnout — less than half of millennials voted in the 2016 election, per NPR — and while the U.S. Census Bureau reports that turnout in voters age 18-19 increased from 20% in 2014 to 36% in 2018, that means over 60% of young voters didn’t vote in the 2018 midterm election.
+The influence young voices can have on politics today is unparalleled, and it's important to remember that voting in the November general elections is everyone's way of stepping forward and doing what they see is best for their country.

 No matter who or where you are, your vote counts.
 Not sure if you're registered?
 Here's what to do.
 And then, get out there and cast that ballot!